samuelmeuli/action-electron-builder/README.md

 **GitHub Action for building and releasing Electron apps**

 This is a GitHub Action for automatically building and releasing your Electron app using GitHub's CI/CD capabilities.
-It uses [`electron-builder`](https://github.com/electron-userland/electron-builder) to package your app for macOS, Windows and Linux, and release it to a platform like GitHub Releases.
+It uses [`electron-builder`](https://github.com/electron-userland/electron-builder) to package your app and release it to a platform like GitHub Releases.

-GitHub Actions allows you to build your app on all three platforms without having access to a machine/VM with each of these operating systems.
+GitHub Actions allows you to build your app on macOS, Windows and Linux without needing direct access to each of these operating systems.

-## Usage
+## Setup

 1. Install and configure `electron-builder` in your Electron app.
 You can read about this in [the project's docs](https://www.electron.build) or in [my blog post](https://samuelmeuli.com/blog/2019-04-07-packaging-and-publishing-an-electron-app).

-   **Important:** You no longer need an NPM script which runs `electron-builder`, this action will do that for you.
+2. If you have a `build` script in `package.json`, make sure it does **not** run `electron-builder`.
+This action will do that for you.

-2. If you are building for macOS, you'll want your code to be [signed](https://samuelmeuli.com/blog/2019-04-07-packaging-and-publishing-an-electron-app/#code-signing).
+3. If you are building for macOS, you'll want your code to be [signed](https://samuelmeuli.com/blog/2019-04-07-packaging-and-publishing-an-electron-app/#code-signing).
 GitHub Actions therefore needs access to your code signing certificate:

    - Open the Keychain Access app or the Apple Developer Portal.
 Export all certificates related to your app into a _single_ file (e.g. `certs.p12`) and set a strong password
    - Base64-encode your certificates using the following command: `base64 -i certs.p12 -o encoded.txt`